Mokran House

-The Mokran House is a banquet hall in Pyongyang, Democratic People's Republic of Korea.
+The Mokran House is a banquet hall in Pyongyang, North Korea.
 It is used for official ceremonies, including to welcome foreign guests.

 A reception attended by Kim Jong Un, Pak Thae-song, Choe Ryong-hae, Jo Yong-won and others was held at Mokran House on October 10, 2025 for the 80th anniversary of the Workers' Party of Korea.

+The building opened in 1980 and is housed within a large white marble hexigonal interior, it was also the recording site for performances for the Pochonbo Electronic Ensemble in the 1990s.

+The stage housed within Mokran House uses a total of 6 color changing ambient side-lights and more than 14 different electromechanical motorized sliding backdrops which have rarely been recorded since the 1990s.